-Tom Brady Reveals Supposedly ‘Polite’ Nature Of Intentional Grounding Argument
+NESN

 Tom Brady admittedly is a grouch during the football season, especially when things aren’t going the way he or the New England Patriots want.

-That was the case Sunday night in Baltimore were the Patriots were run out of town by the Ravens.
+That was the case Sunday night in Baltimore, where the Patriots were run out of town by the Ravens.
 Baltimore’s rush-heavy offense was too much for New England’s vaunted defense, and the Ravens’ defense did just enough to stifle Brady and the Patriots offense.

-Penalties also were an issue for New England, and while most of that was self-induced, one call midway through the second quarter truly miffed Brady.
+Penalties also were an issue for New England, and while most of them were self-induced, one call midway through the second quarter truly miffed Brady.
 The Patriots quarterback thought his offense was about to benefit from an illegal contact penalty, but after a brief conference, the officials instead called an intentional grounding infraction on Brady.
 That surely didn’t sit well with Brady, who passionately pleaded his case to anyone willing to listen.

 Given a few hours to reflect, Brady was far more measured during a Monday morning appearance on WEEI’s “The Greg Hill Show,” but he still didn’t agree with the ruling.